");

 The Part-Time Job You Didn't Apply For

-This is the number that catches parents off guard, and it's exactly why we built the Karting Parents Pack around funding — not just racing.
+This is the number that catches parents off guard, and it's exactly why we built The Get-Funded System around funding — not just racing.
 Break down one weekend and the picture gets clear fast:

 • Entry fees: $675 to $855 for a three-day event